Technology Education B.Sc., Gymnasium and Gesamtschule Teacher

 Nothing is possible without mathematics.
 This principle applies to many natural and engineering sciences.
 The technology teacher training subject is no exception.
-The mathematics lecture in the first semester offers a concentrated and challenging introduction to the mathematical processes that will be applied again and again through students' studies.
+The mathematics lecture in the first semester offers a concentrated introduction to the mathematical processes that will be applied again and again through students' studies.
 Interest in math is a prerequisite to taking up these studies.
 Previous knowledge beyondt the content taught in the Oberstufe is not required.
 Students get intensive support through exercises, in which experienced students help them solved problems and serve as contact persons for all questions.

 If you want to become a technology teacher, you should also be interested in technical problems, processes, and systems.
 It is helpful to enjoy using your hands to implement something, experimenting with different solution approaches, and trying out different design options.
 These practical skills help to create a practical, hands on lesson later on.